Skip to main content

 - value: ${secrets.get('openai', 'key-two')} # Try if first fails

-2. Try another model candidate
+2. Try another model

-• Model selection strategies returned multiple candidates
+• Model selection strategies that return multiple models

 {